 Find an Eyelid Surgeon in Iowa for Upper or Lower Eyelid Surgery

 Wolfe Eye Clinic offers upper and lower eyelid surgery in Iowa by fellowship trained oculoplastic surgeons who are here to answer any questions you may have.
-Dr. Douglas Casady and Dr. Audrey Ko are dedicated to improving the functionality of the eyes and offer eyelid surgery consultations at our Ames, Cedar Falls, Des Moines, Fort Dodge, Marshalltown and Ottumwa clinics.
+Dr. Douglas Casady and Dr. Audrey Ko are dedicated to improving the functionality of the eyes and offer eyelid surgery consultations at our Ames, Cedar Falls, Des Moines, Fort Dodge, and Marshalltown clinics.
 If you have any questions, please do not hesitate to reach out to us at (833) 474-5850 or request more information by filling out our form here.